Macumbafeh/BlizzFader/README.md

 There is a GUI in interface - Option, or you can access it with "/bf" or "/blizzfader" command.
 - To change the Alpha of the Fade out feature
 - To disable / Enable Red melee range and Yellow Deadzone range
+- Change the color of Red melee range and Yellow Deadzone range
 - Disable the Fade out for Enemies Target
 - Choose a Spell for the range of the fade out
 - Disable the Fade out for Friendly Target / Party